kevin-tran-tech/Google-Cybersecurity/Use the NIST Cybersecurity Framework to respond to a security incident/README.md

 - <b>Respond</b> to contain, neutralize, and analyze security incidents; implement improvements to the security process.

-Recover affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.
+- <b>Recover</b> affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.